 SENTIDO Perissia, Antalya - Variety Is The Spice Of Life

-A foodies delight set in a lush, Mediterranean garden, the SENTIDO Perissia provides virtually everything of delight that Turkish cuisine has to offer.
+A foodies delight set in a lush, Mediterranean garden, the newly refurbished SENTIDO Perissia provides virtually everything of delight that Turkish cuisine has to offer.
 The hotel’s own organic farm provides fresh Turkish fruit, vegetables, freshly pressed olive oil, wine and nuts to indulge your inner gourmet.
 The resort is renowned for its many speciality restaurants serving an entire range of international cuisines set within large, beautifully landscaped gardens.
 Children will delight at their own club with playground and our children’s entertainment programme.

 SENTIDO Marina Suites, Kusadasi - Cleopatra’s Wedding Gift